Setono/SyliusPluginSkeleton/README.md

 [![Code Coverage][ico-code-coverage]][link-code-coverage]

 [Setono](https://setono.com) have made a bunch of [plugins for Sylius](https://github.com/Setono), and we have some guidelines which we try to follow when developing plugins.
-These guidelines are used in this repository and it gives you a very solid base when developing plugins.
+These guidelines are used in this repository, and it gives you a very solid base when developing plugins.

 Enjoy!